Thoughts on the works of the Venerable Bede regarding the doctrine of tongues.

 See the article: Bede’s Book of Reflection on the Acts of the Apostles for the actual complete translation.

 There is no reference by Bede of any historic or contemporary group practicing an alternative experience in his works.
-He did not see the influences of Montanism, or Donatism as important sources of theological controversy within his time. ■
+There was no awareness in his writings about Greek prophetesses, Montanism, or Donatism as historic antecedents to the doctrine of tongues. ■